Belgium Cycle - Bruges to Brussels

 Meals Included: Breakfast

-It’s only a short trip today so you have time to look around Antwerp some more, or visit a museum, before setting off towards Mechelen.
+It’s only a short ride today so you have time to explore Antwerp some more before setting off towards Mechelen.
 If you are into military heritage, stop off in Mortsel to visit Fort no. 4 of the originally eight Brialmont Forts (1860-1864) that made up the defensive line of Antwerp.
 It is built in brick with sandstone decorations and stands on an island surrounded by a ditch.
 Then continue along quiet country lanes and alongside the River Nete to Duffel.
 And, yes!
 This is actually the town where “duffel” originated from: the heavy, woolly material used initially for bags and later for duffle coats, made popular by the British Royal Navy and still trendy today.
 In the 15th century, duffel was produced here and exported all over Europe: a profitable business for then-prosperous Duffel.
 In the town of Sint-Kathelijne-Waver, at the Ursuline Institute, a boarding school run by nuns, an exquisite surprise awaits.
-The convent/ school complex, Our Lady of Wavre, is a successful blend of art nouveau, neo-Gothic, neo-Empire and art deco.
+The convent/school complex, Our Lady of Wavre, is a successful blend of art nouveau, neo-Gothic, neo-Empire and art deco.
 Best of all: the winter garden!
 Feast your eyes on a masterpiece of art nouveau, an ode to nature, springtime and light.
 Top off your day in Mechelen, small but attractive.

 Accommodation Name: hotel